sga-noud/adaptive-mushroom/README.md

               }
 ```
 8. Click on `Save` and then `X`.
 If you left in comments, they won't be saved, but that's ok.
-9. You should now have a title and a navigation menu on the left of the screen for tablet/desktop and on the bottom of the screen for mobile. *Please note that the bottom navigation footer needs more content to stay at the bottom of the page.*
+9. You should now have a title and a navigation menu on the left of the screen for tablet/desktop and on the bottom of the screen for mobile. *Please note that the bottom navigation footer needs more content to stay at the bottom of the page.
+If necessary, you can add a gap-card to 'simulate enough height' for the sticky footer to work.*
 10. Edit the view in the UI to change its visibility.

 ### 4. Configuring the other cards and views